simonchu47/CarND-Traffic-Sign-Classifier-Project/README.md

 The sixth image might also be difficult to classify.
 It was shotted at a different viewing angle from others.

-#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+#### 2. Discussion of the model's predictions on these new traffic signs.

 Here are the results of the prediction: